Nicholas Ridley (martyr): Death and legacy

 The sentence was carried out on 16 October 1555 in Oxford.
 Cranmer was taken to a tower to watch the proceedings.
 Ridley burned extremely slowly and suffered a great deal: his brother-in-law had put more tinder on the pyre in order to speed his death, but this only caused his lower parts to burn.
 Latimer is supposed to have said to Ridley, "Be of good comfort, and play the man, Master Ridley; we shall this day light such a candle, by God's grace, in England, as I trust shall never be put out."
 This was quoted in Foxe's Book of Martyrs.

 A metal cross in a cobbled patch of road in Broad Street, Oxford, marks the site.
 Eventually Ridley and Latimer were seen as martyrs for their support of a Church of England independent from the Roman Catholic Church.
 Along with Thomas Cranmer, they are known as the Oxford Martyrs.

-In the Victorian era, his death was commemorated by the Martyrs' Memorial, located near the site of his execution.
+In the Victorian era, his death was commemorated by the Martyrs' Memorial, located not far from the site of his execution.
 As well as being a monument to the English Reformation and the doctrines of the Protestant and Reformed doctrines, the memorial is a landmark of the 19th century, a monument stoutly resisted by John Keble, John Henry Newman and others of the Tractarian Movement and Oxford Movement.
 Profoundly alarmed at the Romewardizing intrusions and efforts at realignment that the movement was attempting to bring into the Church of England, Protestant and Reformed Anglican clergymen raised the funds for erecting the monument, with its highly anti-Roman Catholic inscription, a memorial to over three hundred years of history and reformation.
 As a result, the monument was built 300 years after the events it commemorates.